opencoweb/coweb/docs/tutorial/shopping.rst

     /**
      * Called when a remote instance of this widget is joining a session and
      * wants to get up to speed.
 This instance sends the joining one a
      * serialized array of all the items in the data store.
      *
-     * @param params Object with properties for the ready event (see doc) */ CoopItemFileWriteStore.prototype.onGetFullState = function(token) {
+     * @param token Object with properties for the ready event (see doc).
-        // collect all items
-        var rows = [];
-        this.dataStore.fetch({
-            scope: this,
-            onItem: function(item) {
-                var row = this._itemToRow(item);
-                rows.push(row);
-            }
-        });
+     */
+    proto.onGetFullState = function(token) {
-        this.collab.sendStateResponse(rows, token);
+        this.collab.sendStateResponse(this.bgData, token);
     };

-When invoked, this callback uses our :func:`_itemToRow` method to serialize all of the content in the data store.
-It then invokes the :func:`CollabInterface.sendStateResponse` method to send the state to the joining instance.
+When invokved, this callback simply sends the internal state of the shopping list (the ``bgData`` array).
 The token passed to this callback and provided to :func:`sendStateResponse` pairs the request for state with the eventual response.

 Now implement the :func:`onSetFullState` callback you registered in the constructor.
 The coweb framework invokes this method when this instance is joining an on-going session and receives full state from a remote instance.